 We will investigate this facility by profiling our 'ROAD1' centreline string in view 'Section LONG'.
-From the View Title Area of view 'Section LONG', click LB on the Profile button and select the magenta centreline string on display in view 'Plan 1'.
-Make sure you select the alignment string.
-It can often be easier to pick the IP points rather than the string itself.
+From the View Title Area of view 'Section LONG', click LB on the Profile button and select the centreline string on display in view 'Plan 1'.